 Our focus is on developing confident, creative communicators of maths who demonstrate fluency and a strong understanding of mathematical ideas and concepts.

 Tables and basic number facts are learned by heart in the first few years at school.
 Concise principles, rules and techniques are practised and revised so that the children can tackle routine problems confidently and without confusion.
 Understanding of key mathematical concepts is cultivated through hands-on learning activities.
-Problem solving skills are developed so students can learn how to approach and solve problems in unfamiliar situations.
+Problem-solving skills and strategies are developed so students can learn how to approach and solve problems in unfamiliar situations.
 A good grasp of these basics in the early years provides a solid foundation for the study of more advanced mathematics in secondary school.

 At Erasmus Primary School, we endeavour to develop the potential of our students to participate and contribute to their school, community and world around them.
-It is with this in mind, that we utilise an Inquiry-based learning approach to incorporate the cross curricular areas of Humanities and Social Sciences, Health and The Arts.
+It is with this in mind that we utilise an inquiry-based learning approach to incorporate the cross-curricular areas of Humanities and Social Sciences, Health and the Arts.

 Students inquire into and learn about local and global issues in the context of the units of inquiry, each of which addresses a particular theme.
 The students make connections and contributions, and deepen their understanding through the perspective of their personal and cultural experiences.
 The themes of each inquiry identify areas of shared human experience and have meaning for individuals from different cultures and ethnicities.
 These themes are common ground that unifies learning.
-Inquiry themes include;

-Through the inquiry approach at Erasmus, we aim for our students to;
+Through the inquiry approach at Erasmus, we aim for our students to:

 Our library supports the curriculum, information, research and recreational needs of the children.
 Our librarian carefully selects books to ensure content is congruent with the ethos of Erasmus Primary School.

 We endeavour to foster a love of reading and good reading habits.
 Every class visits the library weekly to learn library and information skills appropriate to their level and the children engage proactively in selecting reading and research material.